SU008/Plot-the-magnitude-and-frequency-bins-of-any-signal/README.md

 # Plot-the-magnitude-and-frequency-bins-of-any-signal
-Simple code to plot the magnitude and frequency bins of any signal
+Simple code to plot the magnitude and amplitude plots of any signal

-Steps:
-->The signal file is read in using the load function

-->get the fft of the signal

-->get the magnitude values of the fft

-->set up the frequency bin axis and plot it
+It will produce two plots:
+1) is the amplitude versus sample number
+2) is the magnitude versus frequency bins